wgryc/gpt3-prompts/README.md

 * [Stocks](/logic-stocks.md) -- answer questions about stocks (and associated metrics)... or fail to do so.
 * [Knowledge Graphs](/knowledge-graph.md) -- build entity-level relationships from headlines.

-If you attend our the GPT-3 event on 10 August 2020, [here is the chat session](/gpt-3-thankyou.md) that GPT-3 left us with.
+If you attended our the GPT-3 event on 10 August 2020, [here is the chat session](/gpt-3-thankyou.md) that GPT-3 left us with.